bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 1. Click **Accept** to complete the connection. \
 You will receive a notification—the Email Verification Service has sent you an offer for a verifiable credential, and the website will update to show your progress.
-6. Click the **Credentials** icon to see your email credential.
+2. Click the **Credentials** icon to see your email credential.
 It might take a few moments to arrive.

 ![Email Credential in Wallet](ConfBookImages/emailcred.png "Email Credential in Wallet")

 w00t!!
 You have your first verifiable credential and you can prove ownership of your email address whenever it’s needed.

 ## Getting Your Conference Attendance Credential

 You have been issued one credential&mdash;let’s use it to get another.
-This credential is only for attendees of the conference (e.g. Hyperledger Global Forum), so you’ll have to provide a verified email address that will be checked against the attendee list.
+This credential for attendees of a conference (e.g. Hyperledger Global Forum).
+In a "real" version of this service, your verified email address would be checked against the attendee list.
 Meet both of these requirements and you’ll get your conference attendee credential.

+In this PoC we're a little (OK a lot) more lenient.
+You "self-attest" your name and the conference you say you attended, and that's good enough for us.

 1. In a browser, go to ConfBook: [https://confbook.vonx.io](https://confbook.vonx.io/).
 2. Click **Connect to ConfBook** and connect to ConfBook as you did with the email verification service.
 3. Once you have connected, you will be asked for proof of your email verification credential.
-In Streetcred, that will look like this:
+That will look like something like this:

 ![Request for proof](ConfBookImages/requestProof.png "Request for proof")

 1. On the ConfBook website, you will be asked for your name and to select the conference you attended.
 If you are doing this all on a mobile phone, switch back to the website in your browser.

 ![Submit Name and Conference](ConfBookImages/submitName.png "Submit Name and Conference")

-5. Once you submit that data and you will again go through the flow of being issued a credential, just like when you got your verified email credential.
+2. Once you submit that data and you will again go through the flow of being issued a credential, just like when you got your verified email credential.

 ![Issue Credential Flow](ConfBookImages/issueflow.png "Issue Credential Flow")

-6. In the mobile wallet app, you will be notified of an offer for a conference attendee verifiable credential—just like when you received your verified email credential.
+3. In the mobile wallet app, you will be notified of an offer for a conference attendee verifiable credential&mdash;just like when you received your verified email credential.

 There you go!
 You have been issued a credential, had it verified and based on that verification, been offered another credential.
 You should now have two credentials in your wallet: